What is a caveat?

 Ways in which a dealing could be registered once you have registered a caveat includes:

-- By providing your written consent to the registration of the dealing
+- Providing your written consent to the registration of the dealing

-- By the other party claiming an interest which is being attempted to be registered serving a lapsing notice, which would lapse and remove your caveat automatically within 21 days if you do not apply to the Supreme Court to obtain an extension for your caveat
+- By the other party serving a lapsing notice, which would lapse and remove your caveat automatically within 21 days if the caveator does not apply to the Supreme Court to obtain an extension for their caveat

 - A party obtaining an order of the Court to remove the caveat

 If you have recently exchanged contracts, or have an interest in land, it is important to know your rights so that you can protect your interest.
 If you are in a situation where your interest could be at risk, it is important to seek advice from a property lawyer.